NII-Kobayashi/Linear_Regression/README.md

 ## Description of each module

- - *example.py* : shows the working example and the plot for one file
- - *example_cross_validation.py* : shows the working example with 5 cross validation and prints the average mean, media error and correlation
  - *estimate.py* :  implements the basic mathematical expression
-    from the linear regression equations used in the paper for estimating the parameters.
+    from the linear regression equations used in the papers for estimating the parameters.
  - *prediction.py* : implements the basic mathematical expression
-    from the linear regression equations used in the paper for predicting the parameters.
+    from the linear regression equations used in the papers for predicting the parameters.
- - *cross_validation.py* : function for 5- fold cross validation on all the data set from the linear regression equations used in the paper for predicting the parameters.
+ - *cross_validation.py* : function for 5- fold cross validation to check the accuracy of the model.
  - *functions.py* :  implements the function for extracting the number of events from the data file and a function to sort the file name numerically